mrkkrp/markkarpov.art/essay/real-realism.md

-Classification makes it possible to create an artwork that represents raw reality without any cultural message (e.g. a flower, which by itself is not a man-made object and so it does not have a cultural message), yet it ends up being assigned a cultural message because of our cultural baggage that guides us towards a more familiar interpretation (e.g. a painting of a flower is meant to show the beauty of the flower and/or be itself beautiful
+Classification makes it possible to create an artwork that represents raw reality without any cultural message (e.g. a flower, which by itself is not a human-made object and so it does not have a cultural message), yet it ends up being assigned a cultural message because of our cultural baggage that guides us towards a more familiar interpretation (e.g. a painting of a flower is meant to show the beauty of the flower and/or be itself beautiful